 What is a pool loan, and how does it work?

-Because installing a swimming pool is expensive, you may want to look into swimming pool loans.
-Once you figure out how much money you’ll need for your new swimming pool, you can shop around with a few lenders to find a personal loan that works best for you.
+Because installing a swimming pool is expensive, many homeowners turn to loans to finance the cost.
+Once you figure out how much money you’ll need for your new swimming pool, shop around and compare lenders to find a personal loan that works best for you.

-Once you are approved for the loan, you’ll typically receive all of your loan funds upfront and repay the loan over a number of years with interest.
-Your income and FICO credit score will be major factors in determining the interest rate and monthly payment of any loan you receive.
+Once you are approved for the loan, you’ll typically receive all of your loan funds upfront and will be given a set repayment timeline.
+Your income, credit history and credit score will be major factors in determining the interest rate and monthly payment of your loan.

 4 ways to finance your new pool